 The Tiger Moth, is one of the most popular popup campers available today.
 This model is designed with the camper’s comfort, safety, and convenience in mind.

 A large front window lets in lots of natural light and the front room can be converted into either a comfortable sitting area or an extra sleeping area if needed.

-The rear door is designed with a crank-out window that makes it easy to enter and exit the unit without disturbing your sleeping partner.
+The rear door is designed with a crank out window that makes it easy to enter and exit the unit without disturbing your sleep partner.
 The Tiger Moth is available in several colors to suit your personal style.

 CCC: 841 lbs

 The Tiger Moth is truly designed for maximum space utilization with ample innovations to make the most out of packing and living space.